1. Figure out your unhealthy habits.

 (Side note: Anyone teach “Contents of the Dead Man’s Pockets”?
 This cam from research from extension activities).

 So I would wash my produce in anticipation of eating it, and then it would get wilted from water.
 I was trying but failing.
-I now wash my produce and divide it – with coffee filters.
+So now,.
+I wash my produce and divide it—with coffee filters.
 I can grab a plateful of lettuce easily and the coffee filters absorb the excess water.
 Paper towels would probably work, but coffee filters are cheaper.

 5. Eat your cheesecake or pizza.
 I have friends who run marathons, those who work in a gym, and others much-healthier-than-I. They all say the same thing: don’t take away everything you like.
 I made that mistake a few times in my younger days.
 I was “done with sugar” or my “cheesy-salty” whatever.
 It never worked, and then I would overdose on my favorite snacks that I had avoided.

 Moderation is key, at least with me.
 I don’t eat pizza all the time and avoid cheesecake most of the time; I am able to say “no” most of the time because I say “yes” sometimes.